 “Delineation” means a process used to locate and mark a critical area’s edge or boundary in the field.
 Wetland delineations are valid for a period of five years.

-“Development” or “development proposal” means any land use or development permit that authorizes activity upon the land or binds land to a specific development pattern including but not limited to a building permit, clearing and grading permit, shoreline substantial development permit, rezone, conditional use permit, variance, lot line revision, PUD, short and long subdivision, street and utility development permit, or any development subject to stormwater drainage requirements under PTMC Title 13.
+“Development” or “development proposal” means any land use or development permit that authorizes activity upon the land or binds land to a specific development pattern including but not limited to a building permit, clearing and grading permit, , rezone, conditional use permit, variance, lot line revision, PUD, short and long subdivision, street and utility development permit, or any development subject to stormwater drainage requirements under PTMC Title 13.
 “Development proposal” does not include permit approvals for interior alterations.
 See also “Alteration” in this section.

 “Development services department,” or “DSD,” means the city of Port Townsend development services department.